-Standing seam roofs are a popular choice on commercial buildings, whilst they’re use is on prestigious residential projects is growing, too.
-Many architects and building owners choose a standing seam roof because of its visual appeal; the long, narrow panels that run from the eaves to the ridge create a stunning visual effect.
-It’s helped by the fact that there are no visible fasteners on a standing seam roof, which creates a sheer, smooth roof profile that accentuates the linear roof seams.
+Standing seam roofs are a popular choice for commercial buildings, and increasingly for prestigious residential projects too.
+Their visual appeal is a key reason why many architects and building owners choose a standing seam roof.
+The long, narrow panels that run from the eaves to the ridge create a stunning visual effect, and the lack of visible fasteners makes a sheer, smooth roof profile that accentuates the linear roof seams.

-Standing seam roofing systems are well known for their outstanding performance characteristics and have been used extensively throughout the public and private sectors in the UK for over 30 years.
-The raised seam avoids any water ingress whilst creating an architectural feature of the roof.
+Standing seam roofing systems are renowned for their exceptional performance and have been used extensively in the public and private sectors in the UK for over three decades.
+The raised seam design prevents water ingress while also creating an architectural feature of the roof.

 - Aesthetic appeal